top of page

 Liquidity risk for credit reviews.PNG

-For example, a counterparty's Core Rating is 4 with a Liquidity Assessment of Adequate.
-The user overrides the assessment to Weak.
-The Final Score is now 5 (4 +1).
+For example, if a counterparty has a Core Rating of 4 with a Liquidity Assessment of Adequate, but the user overrides the assessment to Weak, the Final Score becomes 5 (4 + 1).

-Another example, if the Core Rating is 4 and Strong assessment is selected as the override, the Final Score equals 3 (4-1).
+In another case, if the Core Rating is 4 and the override selected is Strong, the Final Score is reduced to 3 (4 - 1).

 Final Credit Rating and Probability of Default